ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 * Use `ddev xdebug on` to enable Xdebug when you want it, and `ddev xdebug off` when you’re done with it.
 * Set a breakpoint at the first executable line of your `index.php`.
 * Tell your IDE to start listening.
 (PhpStorm: click the telephone button, VS Code: run the debugger.)
 * Use `curl` or a browser to create a web request.
-For example, `curl https://d9.ddev.site` or just `ddev exec curl localhost`.
+For example, `curl https://d9.ddev.site` or run `ddev exec curl localhost`.
 * If the IDE doesn’t respond, take a look at `ddev logs`.
 A message like this means Xdebug inside the container can’t make a connection to port 9003:

     > PHP message: Xdebug: [Step Debug] Could not connect to debugging client.
 Tried: host.docker.internal:9003 (through xdebug.client_host/xdebug.client_port)